Foundation / Corporation

 Fellowships of $20,000 to USA independent artists and arts collectives for collaborative opportunities to promote art projects that encourage social engagement.
-This program is intended to support courageous artists in creating structures, experiences, and exchanges that inspire audiences, highlight seemingly intractable social problems, and energize folks to participate in and sustain long-term social change work.
-This is hard and time consuming organizational, intellectual, and emotional work.
+Funding is intended to support artists in creating structures, experiences, and exchanges that inspire audiences, highlight seemingly intractable social problems, and energize people to participate in and sustain long-term social change work.

 Selected Fellows will receive:

 Fellowship Projects may become the focus of ABOG content and programming including: